-Some conditions that may need the use of a catheter include urinary incontinence, prostate or genital surgery, spinal cord injury and urinary retention.
-Diseases like MS (multiple sclerosis), dementia and others can cause complications with urinating.
+Some conditions that may need the use of a catheter include urinary incontinence, prostate or genital surgery, spinal cord injury, and urinary retention.
+Diseases like multiple sclerosis, dementia, and others can cause complications with urinating.

-Medicare offers coverage for many types and different styles of urinary catheters.
-Patients with permanent (or conditions last 3+ months) urinary incontinence or urinary retention may receive coverage for catheters.
+Medicare covers many types and styles of urinary catheters.
+Patients with permanent or temporary (conditions last 3+ months) urinary incontinence or urinary retention can receive coverage for catheters.

 These are available for both men and women.
 Insertion is done through the urethra.
 Sometimes a surgical hole is made in the stomach. this connects with the bladder directly; allowing the bladder to drain into a bag.

 Styles are only available for men.
-Reason being, this option is like a sheath nothing is put into the urethra like the other types.
+The reason being, this option is like a sheath nothing is put into the urethra like the other types.
 This sheath allows the bladder to drain into a bag from a tube at the tip of the catheter.
 Although, patients must change them daily.

 Medicare offers a closed catheter system only to patients meeting the specific criteria.
 Common requirements like recurrent urinary tract infections during a program of intermittent cath.

-Other qualifying factors include living in a nursing facility, patients with vesicoureteral reflux (while on intermittent cath.), and pregnant females with spinal cord injuries with neurogenic bladders.
+Other qualifying factors include living in a nursing facility, patients with vesicoureteral reflux, and pregnant females with spinal cord injuries with neurogenic bladders.

-When using a catheter during a formal hospital admission, at a Medicare participating facility, Part A covers the costs.
+When using a catheter during a hospital admission, at a Medicare participating facility, Part A covers the costs.
 You may be responsible for the deductible of $1,484 unless you have a supplement plan.